-The main objective of the Technical Courses for Coaches programme is to provide basic training to coaches through a six- to twelve-day intensive course led by a FIBA Expert.
+The main objective of the Technical Courses for Coaches program is to provide basic training to coaches through a six- to twelve-day intensive course led by a FIBA Expert.

 Scholarships for Coaches

-The main objective of this programme is to offer coaches, who are officially recognised as such and active in basketball within their National Federations, access to high level training, experience and knowledge, which they will then use to benefit their respective national sports structures.
-The selected coaches attend recognized seminars of high level training centres or universities.
+The main objective of this program is to offer coaches, who are officially recognized as such and active in basketball within their National Federations, access to high-level training, experience and knowledge, which they will then use to benefit their respective national sports structures.
+The selected coaches attend recognized seminars of high-level training centers or universities.
 These institutions include:

 - Delaware and U.S Olympic Training Centre, International Coaching

-- Enrichment Certificate Programme (ICECP), Colorado - United States.
+- Enrichment Certificate Program (ICECP), Colorado - United States.